An Evolution Equation Approach to Linear Quantum Field Theory: Klein--Gordon equation and Quantum Field Theory on curved space-times

 In this section we formulate the main results of this paper in the setting of QFT on curved spacetimes, more precisely, on a globally hyperbolic manifolds equipped with electromagnetic and scalar potentials.
-We describe the role various propagators play in the theory of quantum fields satisfying the Klein-Gordon equation.
+We describe the role various propagators play in the theory of quantum fields satisfying the Klein--Gordon equation.

-The usual presentations of this topic make the assumption that all coefficients in the Klein-Gordon equation are smooth.
+The usual presentations of this topic make the assumption that all coefficients in the Klein--Gordon equation are smooth.
 The results that we have obtained in the previous sections allow us to consider systems with much lower regularity.
-However, it is not very convenient to do so.
-Besides, in practice the corresponding conditions need to be formulated in a non-covariant way, which may seem not very elegant.
-Therefore, in this section we assume that everything is smooth.
-We do not specify all technical conditions, which the reader can easily determine, if needed, based on the theory described in previous sections.